mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 TCP/TLS offers a single encrypted bytestream service to the application.
 To achieve this, TLS records are used to encrypt and secure chunks of the application bytestream and are then sent through the TCP bytestream.
-TCPLS leverages TLS records in a different way.
+TCPLS leverages TLS records in a differently.
 TCPLS defines its own framing mechanism that allows encoding both application data and control information.
 A TCPLS frame is the basic unit of information for TCPLS.
 One or more TCPLS frames can be placed inside a TLS record.
 A TCPLS frame always fits in